 Now the graphics were memorable themselves, but what really sold it is the turtle.
 How could any middle school kid such as I was at the time not love drawing with a turtle.
 It just gave the program that much more personality.
 Not only so, but years later I have realized something significant: the Logo turtle looks almost exactly like the Asteroids spaceship!

 As 5 1/4″ diskettes were being phased out in favor of the (then) newer and smaller 3 1/2″ diskettes, it was not uncommon to see boxes of 10 floppies selling for $4-$5.
-(You could get disks in bulk for much less.)
+You could get disks in bulk for much less.
 Ironically, $5/box for these 10 packs is now considered a decent deal, and 10 packs of floppies such as these often sell for $10 or more on eBay and other auction sites.
 As you can see, I enjoy picking them up.
 Especially the Blank Memorex disks.

 If you want to hear more stories about old floppy disks, check out this old episode of my podcast, titled (unsurprisingly) “Floppy Disks.”